-The Accreditation Committee will regularly publish communiqués, which summarise important issues discussed at Committee meetings and the decisions made.
-It will also publish other updates to stakeholders here.
+The Accreditation Committee will regularly publish communiqués and updates which summarise important issues discussed at Committee meetings and current work of the Committee.

 The Chinese Medicine Accreditation Committee (Committee), together with the Accreditation Councils and Committees for all professions regulated within the National Scheme, has adopted the collective position of the Health Professions Accreditation Collaborative Forum with respect to accredited programs and the impact of COVID-19.

 The Committee’s focus at this time is on ensuring that accredited programs continue to produce graduates with the knowledge, skills and professional attributes necessary to practise as a registered Chinese medicine practitioner.

 The Committee and Ahpra recognise the need for short-term creativity and flexibility in the way accredited programs meet the accreditation standards, including delivery methods and learning and teaching approaches.
 The Committee’s outcomes-based accreditation standards enable this because they provide a level of flexibility for education providers to demonstrate their ongoing ability to meet the standards, and to address the professional capabilities in a range of ways.